BugzLightyear-Software-Engineering/FlightMan/README.md

 --------------------------------------------------------------------------------

-## A basic ER diagram conceptualizing our databse can be found below:
+## A basic ER diagram conceptualizing our database can be found below:

 ![alt text](https://github.com/BugzLightyear-Software-Engineering/FlightMan/blob/main/ER_Diagram.png)

 --------------------------------------------------------------------------------

 ## Third-party code:
-As of now, We do not have any third-party code in our repository other than the SpringBoot library code
+As of now, we do not have any third-party code in our repository other than the SpringBoot library code

 --------------------------------------------------------------------------------